 Where can my children go for school or preschool?+

 The local Adaminaby Public School is many parents' choice.
 It covers Kindy - Year 6.
 There is a school bus for out-of-towners.

-There are also several primary schools in Cooma.
+There are also several primary schools in Cooma, including the Catholic and Christian schools.
 A school bus runs between Adaminaby & Cooma, along the Snowy Mountains Hwy.

 Distance education is available for families which meet distance requirements from the school bus route or have special needs.
 Home schooling is another option.

 There is an active playgroup in Adaminaby, as well as preschools in Cooma.

 Closest secondary schools are in Cooma.
 A school bus runs to/from Adaminaby each schoolday.